sourcegraph/about/content/blogposts/2022/three-years-at-sourcegraph.md

 * I have faith in the mission: making it so “everyone can code” and realizing “being able to code will become a basic life skill, like reading was centuries ago”.

-* There’s probably no better place to be surrounded by talented people and working with them pleasantly
+* There’s probably no better place to be surrounded by talented people and working with them pleasantly.

 * I don’t like to move my base, and I feel really bad when people change jobs for the sake of more compensation.
 As a data point, I only voluntarily moved to a new home once during my 9-year stay in Boston (there was an involuntary move, but that’s a story for another time).